XMaxPlatform/xmax-mainchain/build-windows.md

 # Generate Visual Studio Solution with CMake
 <a name="gensln"></a>

 Open command prompt from the directory you wish to store the generated solution files.
+Usually, you would want to store the solution files outside the repostory (i.e. the source code directory).

 Enter the following command:

     cmake -G "Visual Studio 15 2017 Win64" -DBOOST_ROOT="[boost dir]" "[source dir]"
 e.g.